Skip to content

 So, how does this purge make the skin better?

-Does Tretinoin/Adapalene packaging & storage matter?
+Does Tretinoin/Adapalene packaging and storage matter?

 Picture of a Tube form to store Tretinoin/adapalene